-Yes, the law will require the employer to train all employees on bystander intervention.
+Yes.
+If enacted, this legislation will require employers to train all employees on bystander intervention.

 Yes.
-The law is likely to require employers to provide the training in English, Spanish, and any other language spoken by an employee whose primary language is not English and who has limited ability to understand English.
+If enacted, this legislation will require employers to provide sexual harassment prevention training in English and any other language spoken by an employee whose primary language is not English and who has limited ability to understand English.

-The law will require all employers to adopt a written policy addressing discrimination and harassment prevention in the workplace.
-The policy must apply to all employees in their interactions with each other and with vendors, suppliers, customers, clients, and patrons.
-The policy must be distributed annually to all employees and also:
+Yes.
+If enacted, this legislation will require all employers to adopt a written policy addressing discrimination and harassment prevention in the workplace.
+The policy must apply to all employees in their interactions with each other and with vendors, suppliers, customers, clients, invitees, and patrons.
+Employers must distribute the policy

 to new employees at the beginning of employment;

-to all employees and whenever any changes are made to the policy;
+to all employees whenever any changes are made to the policy;

-to any employee who makes a complaint, at the time of the complaint; and
+to any employee who makes a complaint under the policy at the time of the complaint; and